vedanjalip/Maritime_Data_Analysis/README.md

 # Tutorial_Data_Analysis
-This is an instructive tutorial to handle datasets with a case study of marine engineering application.
+This is an preliminary instructive tutorial to handle data with a case study of a marine engineering application.